sgbaird/TeXport/README.md

 # TeXport
 Mathematica package useful for quickly typesetting equations and incorporating derivations into .tex files which can then be included in a main LaTeX document.

-TeXport acts as an advanced functionality in the "tips and tricks" of the [auto-paper](https://github.com/sparks-baird/auto-paper) repository.
+For automation related to scientific papers in general, see the [auto-paper repository](https://github.com/sparks-baird/auto-paper).

 ## Install Instructions